Skip to main content

 unsubscribe();

-First-class WebTransport support.
-The SDK automatically negotiates the best transport available.
-When WebTransport (HTTP/3) is supported, you get lower latency and better multiplexing.
-It falls back to WebSocket seamlessly.
-Volatile path support.
-Ephemeral data like cursor positions, typing indicators, and player coordinates can flow through volatile paths — high-frequency updates that skip persistence for maximum speed.
-Full TypeScript types.
-Every method, option, and return value is fully typed.
-You get autocompletion and compile-time safety without installing separate type packages.
+The SDK connects over WebSocket by default.
+You can opt in to WebTransport (HTTP/3) for lower latency and better multiplexing in supported browsers by setting transport: 'auto'.
+Ephemeral data like cursor positions, typing indicators, and player coordinates can flow through volatile paths, which are high-frequency updates that skip persistence for maximum speed.
+Every method, option, and return value is fully typed with TypeScript.

 Installation